zeeshank1/system-design-digest/README.md

 - Design a Distributed Cache (like Redis)

-- Design a Load Balancer
+- Design a Load Balancer (like nginx)

 - Design an E-commerce Website